Kudumba Thalaivan

 Kudumba Thalaivan is a 1962 Indian Tamil-language drama film, directed by M. A. Thirumugam and produced by Sandow M. M. A. Chinnappa Thevar.
 The film stars M. G. Ramachandran, M. R. Radha and B. Saroja Devi.
 It was released on 15 August 1962.
 The film was a big hit at the box office and ran for over 100 days in theatres.

 Plot

-Within a fantastically wealthy city family, Velayudam Pilai the patriarch, spends most of his time playing poker.
-He releases all his responsibilities on his elder son, Somu, a relentless, serious, hard-working man, with extreme shyness.
-Vasu, the younger child, is quite the opposite, being an accomplished sportsman and one who moves in front with no obstacle in life.
+Within a wealthy family, Velayudam Pilai the patriarch, spends most of his time playing poker.
+He leaves his responsibilities on his elder son, Somu, a serious, hard-working man, with shyness.
+Vasu, the younger child, is quite the opposite, being a sportsman, who moves forward without obstacle in life.

 When Velayudam Pilai welcomes young and beautiful Seeta in memory of his deceased father, the driver Ponnusamy, who saved his life from the claws of bad losers in poker, his two sons are going to fall, each without knowing it, for the same girl of the good Samaritan.
 Seeta, on his side, suspecting nothing, admits her love for Vasu.